Purpose of the Ethics Self-Assessment

 Once you have finished the self-assessment, it is suggested that you review your responses, noting which questions you answered “usually,” “occasionally” and “almost never.”
 You may find that in some cases an answer of “usually” is satisfactory, but in other cases, such as when answering a question about protecting staff’s well-being, an answer of “usually” may raise an ethical red flag.

 We also want you to consider ACHE as a resource when you and your management team are confronted with difficult ethical dilemmas.
-In the About ACHE area of ache.org, you can access an Ethics Toolkit, a group of practical resources that will help you understand how to integrate ethics into your organization.
-In addition, you can refer to our regular “Healthcare Management Ethics” column in Healthcare Executive magazine, and you may want to consider attending our annual ethics seminar.
+Access the Ethics Toolkit, a group of practical resources that will help you understand how to integrate ethics into your organization, at ache.org/EthicsToolkit.
+In addition, you can refer to our regular “Healthcare Management Ethics” column in Healthcare Executive magazine.

 Please check one answer for each of the following questions.

 I take courageous, consistent and appropriate management actions to overcome barriers to achieving my organization’s mission.

 I place community/patient benefit over my personal gain.